rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 ## ESEARCH, RFC 4731

-The ESEARCH extension (not to be confused with the ESEARCH command provided by the MULTISEARCH extension) extends the core search mechanism to allow limited results, get a count of results, and get results in a more compact format.
+The ESEARCH extension (not to be confused with the ESEARCH command provided by the MULTISEARCH extension) extends the core search mechanism to allow limiting results, getting a count of results, and getting results in a more compact format.
 This reduces bandwidth and can allow server-side query optimizations.

 This extension is required by IMAP4rev2.